 What is the Parent and Grandparent Super Visa?

 It is a long-term, multiple-entry visa for parents and grandparents of permanent residents or Canadian citizens.

-The Parent and Grandparent Super Visa (Super Visa) is a temporary resident permit that allows parents and grandparents to stay for up to 2 years in Canada per visit.
-It is valid for up to 10 years.
+The Parent and Grandparent Super Visa (Super Visa) is a temporary resident permit that allows parents and grandparents to stay for up to 5 years in Canada per visit.
+The visa is valid for up to 10 years.

 A regular multiple-entry visa is also valid for up to 10 years, but only allows stays of up to 6 months per visit.

 Who is eligible for this visa?